Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 4. If the dbt Fusion engine is not already installed on your machine, the extension will prompt you to download and install it.
 Follow the steps shown in the notification to complete the installation.
     <Lightbox src="/img/docs/extension/install-dbt-fusion-engine.png" width="60%" title="Follow the prompt to install the dbt Fusion engine"/>
 5. Run the VS Code extension [upgrade tool](#upgrade-to-fusion) to ensure your dbt project is Fusion ready and help you fix any errors and deprecations.
 6. You're all set up!
-See [about the dbt extension](/docs/about-dbt-extension) for more information on how to use the dbt extension.
+See [getting started](#getting-started) and [about the dbt extension](/docs/about-dbt-extension) for more information on how to use the dbt extension.
     <Lightbox src="/img/docs/extension/kitchen-sink.png" width="90%" title="Showing lineage and compiled code in the extension"/>
+7. (Optional) If you're new to the extension or VS Code/Cursor, you can set your local environment to mirror your <Constant name="dbt_platform" /> environment.
+8. (Optional) Configure environment variables to use the extension's features.
+See the [Configure environment variables](/docs/configure-dbt-extension#configure-environment-variables) page for more information.

 ## Getting started